Student Seminar for Global Citizenship and Peace

 The seminar prepares an international group of approx 60 students to live and learn as engaged global citizens.
 The Student Seminar provides students with a working knowledge of global citizenship and peace with a focus on cross-disciplinary problem, solving of real-world political, economic, social, and cultural problems.
 Workshops are delivered by Faculty from across INU member universities, with expertise across a range of disciplines relating to the theme.

 Each year, the INU Student Seminar addresses a different theme.
-In 2023, the theme of the seminar is on Climate Emergency and Action.
+In 2026, the theme of the seminar is on the UN SDGs and sustainable economic development.

 You can view the full list of past International Student Seminar themes since the seminar first started in 2006 here.